 Examines societal aging from historical, psychological, and sociological perspectives.
-Analyzes changes in norms, roles, values and attitudes concerning old people due to compositional changes in the population.
-Economic and ideological factors that influence the development of social policies will be discussed.
-Course attributes: CSS.
+Analyzes changes in norms, CCST 105H Honors: The Chemistry of CSI 3 cr roles, values and attitudes concerning old people due to Illustrates the intricate role that chemistry plays in solvcompositional changes in the population.
+Economic and ing crimes through the introduction and understanding ideological factors that influence the development of social of basic chemical principles.
+Forensic techniques such as policies will be discussed.
+Course attributes: CSS. fingerprint analysis, fiber identification, drug identification Prerequisite: None and DNA profiling will be introduced.
+Case studies and "CSI" episodes will be used to explore the scientific foundations for the examination of physical, chemical, and biological evidence.
+This course is intended for non-science majors.
+Course attributes: CST, HONR.
+Prerequisite: None